Helium Accumulation and Thermonuclear Instabilities on Accreting White Dwarfs: From Recurring Helium Novae to Type Ia Supernovae: Results

 The second sub-regime, which we marked in Table \ref{tab:mdls} as UT type models, begins to show these signs, does not go into a runaway process, and does not produce the same amount of nuclear products, but the simulation runs into numerically small timesteps and terminates.
 While the small timesteps indicate that the code may have been initiating a SNIa producing TNR, since we do not see compelling evidence, we do not include these models (a total of four\footnote{Models \#8, 9, 20 and 21.}) in our SN type models, but instead we regard them as "undetermined transients", i.e., UT type models.

-We show in Figure \ref{fig:065Ls} the evolution of the bolometric, nuclear and neutrino luminosities ($L_{\rm bol}$, $L_{\rm nuc}$ and $L_{\rm neut}$ respectively) as well as the effective temperature ($T_{\rm eff}$) for three sample models with an initial $0.65M_\odot$ WD --- one that showed distinct SNIa initiation (SN type model), one that underwent prolonged accretion but did not show distinct signs of SNIa initiation (UT type model) and one that produced periodic helium novae (HN type model).
+We show in Figure \ref{fig:065Ls} the evolution of the bolometric, nuclear and neutrino luminosities ($L_{\rm bol}$, $L_{\rm nuc}$ and $L_{\rm neut}$ respectively) as well as the effective and maximum temperatures ($T_{\rm eff}$ and $T_{\rm max}$ respectively) for three sample models with an initial $0.65M_\odot$ WD --- one that showed distinct SNIa initiation (SN type model), one that underwent prolonged accretion but did not show distinct signs of SNIa initiation (UT type model) and one that produced periodic helium novae (HN type model).
 For the two prolonged accretion models, we show the entire evolution, and for the eruptive model we show one cycle of accretion and eruption\footnote{cycle \#100, randomly chosen.}.
 The figure clearly shows that the HN type case behaves very differently from the other two cases, while the two other cases show distinct differences as well.
-While $L_{\rm bol}$ reaches a maximum of order $<10^5L_\odot$ for the HN type model and the UT type model, for the SN type model, it barely rises above quiescence.
+While $L_{\rm bol}$ reaches a maximum of order $<10^5L_\odot$ for the HN type model, for the UT type model and the SN type model, it barely rises above quiescence.
 This is because for eruptive models, the envelope drastically expands as the WD ejects mass, as indicated by the sharp decrease in $T_{\rm eff}$, while the other two model types do not reach the point of mass ejection so they do not expand and therefore $T_{\rm eff}$ does not show a drastic decrease typical of nova eruptions.
-In contrast with $L_{\rm bol}$, $L_{\rm nuc}$ starts low for all three models, but reaches $\sim10^7L_\odot$, $\sim10^{12}L_\odot$ and $\sim10^{22}L_\odot$ for the HN, UT and SN type models respectively.
+In contrast with $L_{\rm bol}$, $L_{\rm nuc}$ starts low for all three models, but reaches $\sim10^7L_\odot$, $\sim10^{12}L_\odot$ and $>10^{20}L_\odot$ for the HN, UT and SN type models respectively.
 The $L_{\rm neut}$ shows the same trend, showing no substantial increase in production for the HN model, a hint of the beginning of a runaway increase for the UT model, and a sharp runaway for the SN model.
+For $T_{\rm max}$ we see a sharp rise during the nova in the HN model, but then a recovery --- relaxation toward the next accretion phase, while the UT type begins to show signs of rising, and the SN type shows a runaway increase, indicating a possible SN ignition.